miniflux/website/src/docs/keyboard_shortcuts.md

 <p class="warning">
-Mozilla Firefox blocks the opening of a new tab if you use the shortcut `v`.
+Mozilla Firefox blocks the opening of a new tab if you use the shortcut <code>v</code>.
 You must authorize Miniflux to open new tabs in your Firefox settings.
 </p>